apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 This guide shows how to set up your SDK development environment to deploy Cordova apps for Windows Phone 8 devices.
-If you want to target both 7.5 and 8 devices, develop for Windows Phone 7 instead as detailed in the Windows Phone 7 Platform Guide.
+If you want to target both 7.5 and 8 devices, develop for Windows Phone 7 instead as detailed in the Windows Phone 7 Installation Guide.
 Version 7 does not have all the advanced features included in Internet Explorer 10, but implements the same set of APIs.
 Windows Phone 8 apps do _not_ run on Windows Phone 7 devices.